 Many residency rotations also include in-depth instruction on ultrasonography, reproductive endocrinology, infertility, family planning, gynecologic surgery and gynecologic oncology.

-Residents can subspecialize and continue with fellowship training in the four areas approved by the American Board of Obstetrics and Gynecology (urogynecological surgery, maternal-fetal medicine, reproductive endocrinology and infertility and gynecologic oncology).
-There are also fellowships outside of those areas, such as family planning, pediatric and adolescent gynecology and breast health.
-The fellowships usually adds another two to four years to the training time.
+Residents can subspecialize and continue with fellowship training in a primary subspecialty (urogynecological surgery, maternal-fetal medicine, reproductive endocrinology, and infertility and gynecologic oncology) or other areas, such as family planning, adolescent gynecology and breast health.
+Most fellowships last about 2-4 years.